Scottish Aviation Between the Wars: Clubs, Carriers, and Civil Routes - Enhanced Edition

 Clydeside Aviation Volume Two includes new details on air ambulances, documenting Scotland's pioneering use of aircraft for medical transportation.
 Air ambulance operations represented one of aviation's most socially valuable applications, demonstrating how aircraft could serve humanitarian needs while maintaining aviation capabilities.
 These operations established procedures for medical aviation that would prove valuable during wartime.

-The development of air ambulance services demonstrated how aviation could serve practical needs beyond transportation and defense.
+The development of air ambulance services demonstrated how aviation could serve practical needs beyond transportation and defence.
 These operations established procedures for medical aviation, emergency response, and coordination between aviation and medical services that would prove valuable during wartime.
-The comprehensive documentation of air ambulance operations ensures that Scotland's contributions to medical aviation are properly recognized.

 The First British Helicopter: Weir W5 and Raymond Pullin